d-smith/ml-speciality-notes/udemy/readme.md

 * Good foundation: white papers recommended for the cloud practitioner certification.
 * Will need to be familiar with scikit-learn.
     * Book: scikit-lean - Introduction to Machine Learning with Python

+## Six Advantages of Cloud Computing

+* Trade capital expense for variable expense
+* Benefit from Massive Economies of Scale
+* Stop guessing about capacity
+* Increase speed and agility
+* Stop spending money running and maintaining data centers
+* Go global in minutes